RichardPelphrey/ShowProjects/README.md

 # ShowProjects
-This Repository contains projects that hopefully showcase my abilities.
+This Repository contains projects which display some of my skills and abilities.
+The repository is solely in python.

-Each folder here contains a different project.
-I hope to have projects in the feilds of machine learning, physics, motor control, and genereric control to name a few.
+The projects found within should showcase generic coding ability, knowledge of a few different libraries, and ability to implement numerical analysis, machine learning, and other techincal topics.